nmeredov/TypeScript_autoTests/README.md

 Test framework "Jest".
 Additional node packets: "typescript", "axios", "ts-node", "types/jest", "ts-jest".

-Before, starting the contribute to this project, make sure that you have installed "jest" and typescript globally. npm i -g jest npm i -g typescript

 Commands to run test:

 1. To run the whole folder with all scenarios